We are a multicultural, multilingual group of five associates with broad backgrounds and a common interest; improving the human response to adversity.

 Charlene Fernald Moynihan retired after 44 years of work for and with individuals with a variety of disabilities.
 She has, with intention, done this work in a variety of settings including: recreational, educational, vocational, medical, residential, protective services, income maintenance, and insurance; learning alongside the individuals she felt privileged to work with.

 It was the amazing resilience of those same individuals that brought her to connect with Building Resilience in March 2015.
-Charlene is a partner in Building Resilience, L.L.C.
-The focus of her work has been creating/updating training materials, establishment and management of social media, communications, challenge writing and graphic design for BounceBack.
+Charlene is a co-founder of Building Resilience Associates.
+The focus of her work has been creating/updating training materials, establishment and management of social media, communications, challenge writing, and graphic design for BounceBack.

 Julien Perille, Psy.D., Co-Founder